Successfully Selling on Amazon: These 10 Commandments Every Seller Should Know!

 9. Also think about marketing outside of Amazon!

-Amazon may be a world unto itself – but Amazon users are found everywhere.
+Amazon may be a world of its own – but Amazon users are everywhere.
 The shipping giant holds almost 70 percent market share in German eCommerce and thus has an impressive reach.
 Those who shop online are highly likely to shop on Amazon as well.
-Potential customers are therefore not only waiting for sellers in the Amazon search but also generally in the depths of the World Wide Web.
+Potential customers are therefore not only waiting for sellers in Amazon search but also generally in the depths of the World Wide Web.

 Those who want to sell successfully on Amazon should therefore engage in early marketing and expand their own brand outside of Amazon as well.
-A own website, a newsletter, and a well-maintained social media presence are worth their weight in gold.
-Resourceful sellers can also rely on these sales channels to generate positive reviews and promote the launch of new products.
+A dedicated website, a newsletter, and a well-maintained social media presence are invaluable.
+Resourceful sellers can also rely on these distribution channels to generate positive reviews and promote the launch of new products.

-It doesn’t always have to be every social media channel at once – it’s better to focus on one platform properly than to maintain all platforms half-heartedly.
-Corresponding tools like Hootsuite help with this.
-Because the more personality and emotionality a brand has, the more likely a good customer loyalty is.
+It doesn’t have to be every social media channel at once – it’s better to focus on one platform and do it well than to maintain all platforms half-heartedly.
+Appropriate tools like Hootsuite can help with this.
+The more personality and emotionality a brand has, the more likely it is to achieve good customer loyalty.

-In addition, the conversion rate can be increased through social media, Google ads, and links on one’s own website.
+In addition, social media, Google ads, and links on your own website can increase the conversion rate.
 Those who are successfully directed from there to the Amazon offers are more likely to purchase from that specific seller.

 10. Keep an eye on competitors and adjust your prices!

-Knowing and monitoring the market and competitors in one’s product category is a must for any seller who wants to sell successfully on Amazon.
-Nothing is more frustrating than overlooking a trend that would have perfectly suited one’s own brand.
-In addition, the price is one of the most important factors when it comes to ranking, Buy Box and closing sales.
-A price deviation of just a few percentage points upwards can already make it extremely unlikely for a buyer to find an item.
+Knowing and monitoring the market and competitors in your product category is a must for any seller who wants to sell successfully on Amazon.
+Nothing is more frustrating than overlooking a trend that would have been a perfect fit for your brand.
+Additionally, the price is one of the most important factors when it comes to ranking, Buy Box, and closing sales.
+A price deviation of just a few percentage points upwards can make it extremely unlikely for a buyer to find an item.
 However, a price that is too low is also not necessarily crowned with success on Amazon, as the company would also lose revenue, which is why the algorithm punishes this as well.
 Keeping an eye on the prices of others is therefore crucial.

-Manual price adjustment may still be manageable for a few items in the portfolio – however, with larger assortments, this task quickly becomes an impossible feat.
-Therefore, sellers should automate this process and use corresponding Repricer.
+Manual price adjustment may still be manageable for a few items in the portfolio – however, with larger assortments, this task quickly becomes impossible.
+Therefore, sellers should automate this process and use appropriate Repricer.
 This analyzes the market at every moment and automatically adjusts the prices.
-A corresponding lower limit also ensures economic profitability.
+An appropriate lower limit also ensures economic profitability.

 Conclusion: Success on Amazon is more than just SEO!

-Setting up one’s assortment on Amazon, doing some SEO optimization, and then hoping for a lot of traffic – that definitely does not work!
-Selling successfully on Amazon as an online retailer is work, as the shipping giant consistently focuses on the user’s shopping experience and demands the same customer orientation from its Marketplace sellers, whether it be in shipping, service, or goodwill policies.
+Listing your own assortment on Amazon, doing some SEO optimization, and then hoping for a rush of customers – that definitely doesn’t work!
+Selling successfully on Amazon as an online retailer is work, as the shipping giant consistently focuses on the user’s shopping experience and demands the same customer orientation from its marketplace sellers, whether it’s in shipping, service, or goodwill policies.

 Image credits in the order of the images: © oatawa – stock.adobe.com / © tumsasedgars – stock.adobe.com / © Andrey Popov – stock.adobe.com